ethanselzer/react-cursor-position/README.md

 yarn
 npm run #print available commands
 ```
 The Example Project may be used in development of react-cursor-position.

-To watch the source for changes, run `npm run build-watch`.
+To rebuild the source automatically when changes are made, run `yarn run build-watch`.

 ## Contributing